madebyshape/craft-cms/README.md

 ## Install

-Create an empty folder and CD to it in terminal (If you plan to use Option 1 or 2).
+Create an empty folder and `cd` to it in your terminal (if you plan to use Option 1 or 2).

 ### 1a.
 Option 1: Composer

-If you have composer installed locally, open terminal and run:
+If you have Composer installed locally, open your terminal and run:

 ```shell
 composer create-project madebyshape/craft-cms